Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: The decomposition of Fermat Jacobians

+given in \Cref{th:Jm-factorization}.
 Assume $m$ is odd.
-Any component $X_d$ is now simple.
+Every component $X_d$ is simple, with CM type described by \Cref{lemma: CM type of X_m}.
+Note that the CM type is simple (by \Cref{prop:LangSimple}) and hence the reflex field is $\Q(\zeta_d)$.
 We can apply \cite[Chapter 3, Theorem 1.1.ii]{Lang} and obtain $\Q(\End(X_d)) = \Q(\zeta_d)$.
 When $d$ and $d'$ are two distinct positive divisors of $m$, the corresponding endomorphism fields are different and $X_{d}$ and $X_{d'}$ are not geometrically isogenous.
 The endomorphism algebra of $J_{m,\overline{\Q}}$ thus decomposes into the product of the endomorphism algebras of $X_d$, all of which are defined over $\Q(\zeta_m)$.
 This observation gives the opposite inclusion to (\ref{eq: inclusion1}) and finishes the proof. \end{proof}

 The endomorphism algebra of any factor $X_m$ of the Fermat Jacobian can be deduced from its CM-type.